Extradition

 Search warrants

-A magistrate may issue a search warrant if informed by affidavit by a police officer that there are reasonable grounds for suspecting that a thing which is material evidence for the extradition offence or proceeds of the offence, is in any place: s 14.
+A magistrate or eligible judge may issue a search warrant if informed by affidavit that there are reasonable grounds for suspecting that a thing which is material evidence for the extradition offence or proceeds of the offence, is in any place: s 14.
 The required contents of the warrant are set out in s 14(3).

-The magistrate may require a further affidavit giving information as to the grounds for the issue of the warrant: s 14(2)(a).
-The warrant shall not be issued unless the magistrate is satisfied there are reasonable grounds for the warrant: s 14(2)(b).
+The magistrate or judge shall not issue the warrant unless further required information (if any) as to the grounds for the warrant is provided, and the magistrate or judge is satisfied there are reasonable grounds for the warrant: s 14(2).

 Remand under s 15

-A person who is arrested under a provisional warrant shall be brought as soon as is practicable before a magistrate and shall be remanded by the magistrate in custody, or, subject to s 15(6) special circumstances, on bail, for such period as may be necessary for proceedings under ss 15A (waiver of extradition), 18 (consent to surrender for extradition) or 19 (determination of eligibility for surrender).
+A person who is arrested under a provisional warrant shall be brought as soon as is practicable before a magistrate or eligible judge and shall be remanded by the magistrate or judge in custody, or, subject to s 15(6) special circumstances, on bail, for such period as may be necessary for proceedings under ss 15A (waiver of extradition), 18 (consent to surrender for extradition) or 19 (determination of eligibility for surrender).

 Upon the conduct of proceedings under ss 18 or 19, further provisions exist for a person to be granted bail (subject to a finding of special circumstances) rather than committed to prison pending a surrender determination by the Attorney-General under s 22.